The Day of the Jackal (TV series): Casting

 Redmayne was revealed to be in the cast in March 2023.
 In June 2023, Lashana Lynch joined the cast.
 Additional casting including Úrsula Corberó, Charles Dance, Richard Dormer and Chukwudi Iwuji was announced in February 2024.
+In February 2026, Weruche Opia and Pablo Schreiber were cast as regulars for the second season.
+In May 2026, Matt Bomer joined the cast and implied to be playing a villain.

 Filming

 Filming for the series, taking place in four countries and expected to last seven months, was started in June 2023.
 The shoot began in Budapest, Hungary and its neighbouring regions.
 Filming took place in Vienna in July 2023.
 Filming took place in the autumn of 2023 in Croatia.
 Croatian locations include Rijeka, Pag, Opatija, and the central Istrian region.
 The external shots of The Jackal's property were filmed in Rabac, Croatia.

+Production of the second season began in February 2026.

 Broadcast

 The ten-episode series premiered on 7 November 2024, airing in the United Kingdom on Sky Atlantic and Now, and streaming on Peacock in the United States.
 NBCUniversal Global Distribution distributes the series internationally outside of Sky's markets, airing through its agreements with Foxtel (Australia), Showcase (Canada), JioCinema (India), Showmax (Africa), TVNZ+ (New Zealand), Disney+ (Latin America) and SkyShowtime (Europe) among others.
 Subsequent episodes were released weekly, concluding on 12 December.
 NBC broadcast the pilot on US television on 30 December 2024.

-In the U.K., the series became Sky's biggest original launch, with 6.5 million viewers for the first episode in its first seven days, surpassing the record held by House of the Dragon.
-In the U.S., it was Peacock's most-watched original premiere of 2024.